-Credit risk of cash and cash equivalents is considered negligible, since the counterparty which holds the cash and cash equivalents is a reputable bank with excellent external credit rating.
+Credit risk of cash and cash equivalents and short-term investments is considered negligible, since the counterparty which holds the cash and cash equivalents is a reputable bank with excellent external credit rating.

 None of the Company's financial assets are secured by collateral or other credit enhancements.